MadgeLiu/Buying-tickets-Fast-and-Automatically/README.md

 ## [Project-Solution](#Project-Solution)
-In Python, there is selenium package which can achieve operate the website automatically, so I use this package to achieve order train ticket in Chinese Train Offical Website automatically.
+In Python, there is selenium package which can achieve operating the website automatically, so I use this package to achieve ordering train ticket in Chinese Train Offical Website automatically.
 Methods and Classes in this package such as webdriver, WebDriverWait, expected_conditions etc. is really useful to me to achieve my project.
 Using that I achieve the following functions:
 * Automatically open and switch the website we want.
 * Read kinds of information on the website.
 * Press the specific buttons on the website.